maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 ##### Media Queries to the Rescue

-With so many screen sizes and new devices popping up left and right, using media type alone to serve up styles for specific devices would be impractical.
-Media queries, on the other hand, do not solely rely on just a handful of predefined types.
+With inconsistent browser implementation and so many screen sizes and new devices coming to market, developers found that using media types alone to serve up styles for specific devices was impractical.
+On June 19, 2012, an official W3C recommendation was released that greatly expanded the capabilities of media types:

+> A media query consists of a media type and zero or more expressions that check for the conditions of particular media features.
+Among the media features that can be used in media queries are ‘width’, ‘height’, and ‘color’.
+By using media queries, presentations can be tailored to a specific range of output devices without changing the content itself.

+\- [Media Queries - W3C Recommendation 19 June 2012][Media Queries]

+Unlike media types, media queries, do not solely rely on just a handful of predefined types.
 Media queries are much more flexible in that they allow you to test a media type with a logical expression that evaluates to true or false.
 For example:

     @media (max-width: 480px) { color: red }

 In this case, the media type All (implied by shorthand syntax) is matched against the devices user agent.
 If they match the device is then tested for a maximum width of 480px, e.g. a smart phone in portrait and landscape mode would pass this test, a desktop computer would not.
 If the statement is true the specified styles, the color red, are applied.
 If false they are not, and the device continues to use the default font color.

-Unlike the old specification, media queries allow you to move beyond a finite set of media types, and test for a broader range of conditions including minimum and maximum widths, heights, screen orientation, [and more][Media Queries].
+Unlike the old specification, media queries allow you to move beyond a finite set of media types, and test for a broader range of conditions including minimum and maximum widths, heights, screen orientation, [and more][].
 Perfect for serving up device sensitive styles and content to a wide range of screen sizes and device capabilities.

 #### Target Devices